krystallopez/KL-portfolio/README.md

 ## Overview

-- Host Company: Cisco Systems Inc.
+- <b>Host Company: Cisco Systems Inc.</b>
-- Duration: Sep 2022 - Dec 2023
+- <b>Duration: Sep 2022 - Dec 2023 </b>

-During my time at Cisco Systems, I delivered value through not improvements but added functionality to my team's existing codebases.
-In this time I assisted in implementing a new component to the existing codebase, as well as, working on various epics and big fixes.
+During my time at Cisco Systems, I delivered value not only through improvements to my team's codebase but also added additional functionality as well.
+In this time I assisted in implementing a new component to the existing codebase, as well as, working on various user stories and big fixes.
 This README is a brief overview of my contributions to my team and Cisco's services without revealing any proprietary information.

 Due to the sensitive nature and restrictions of the codebases that I helped to maintain, as well security restrictions that are set in place throughout the company, I will avoid using any code snippets and provide brief explanations.